 You’ll see the Chapel of Saint Lucia, which contains relics including a bone from her left arm.
 You can also admire the gorgeous marble floors installed by the Spaniards in the 15th century.

 You can visit the cathedral on a guided walking tour of Syracuse.

 I hope you’ve enjoyed my guide to the most beautiful churches in Italy.
 You might enjoy these other Italy articles and resources:

-If you'd like to visit the most beautiful churches in Italy, pin it for later.
+If you’d like to visit the most beautiful and important churches in Italy, pin it for later.